vakker/CILP/README.md

 Manual](https://www.cs.ox.ac.uk/activities/programinduction/Aleph/aleph.html)),
 that is used for the bottom clause propositionalization in the training pipeline.

-It also includes an implementation of TREPAN [2] originally developed by ?
-(TBC) for rule extraction from the trained neural network.
+It also includes an implementation of TREPAN [2] originally developed by [Kester Jarvis](kester.jarvis@city.ac.uk) and [Artur d'Avila Garcez](a.garcez@city.ac.uk) for rule extraction from the trained neural network.

 The included datasets are: